 A Complaint is a report of an alleged action or behavior that would constitute a violation of this AR 6:2.
 The Complaint may be in writing or communicated verbally.
+Before formal proceedings commence, a formal written charge will be created and a copy of that charge must be given to both the Complaining Witness and the Respondent.

-c.k.
-D. Complicity
+k.
+Complicity

-Complicity means any act taken with the purpose of aiding, facilitating, promoting or encouraging the commission of an act of prohibited conduct by another person.
+Complicity means any act taken with the purpose of concealing, aiding, facilitating, promoting or encouraging the commission of an act of prohibited conduct by another person.

-d.l.
-E. Dating Violence
+I. Dating Violence